open-craft/opencraft/documentation/installation.md

 reflected inside the virtual machine automatically.

 Vagrant will map port 5000 inside the virtual machine to port 5000 on the host.
-Once you have set everything up, you will be able to access the development server at http://localhost:5000/ using your web browser.
+Once you have set everything up, you will be able to access the home webpage of the development server at http://localhost:5000/ using your web browser.
+Log in with the previously created superuser account credentials and you will then be redirected to the Ocim webpage which lists the Open edX instances.

 ### Local installation (skip this if using Vagrant)